ucbsoj/15sp-onlinenewspackages/_lessons/week10.md

 layout: page
 title:  "Adding Interactivity"
 name: "Week 10"
-description: "In this week, we introduce some JavaScript and jQuery in order to add interactivy in our story designs.
-We will learn some basic ways to fade boxes in-and-out, make things disappear, and make elements on the page change when you click, hover or tap on them."
+description: "We'll introduce JavaScript and jQuery in order to add interactivy to our story designs.
+We will learn the basics of hiding, revealings and modify our content dynamically.
+And we'll discuss how this can enhance our story experience."
 date: 2015-04-06
 next: week11
 previous: week9